telugudevopsguru/aws-zero-to-hero/Day-13/README.md

    - Select the route table associated with the private subnet.
    - Add a new route with `0.0.0.0/0` as the destination and the NAT Gateway ID as the target.

-### Lab Session - Delete a NAT Gateway in AWS VPC

-1. **Delete the NAT Gateway:**
-   - Navigate to the VPC dashboard.
-   - In the left pane, choose "NAT Gateways".
-   - Select the NAT Gateway you wish to delete.
-   - Click on "Actions" and choose "Delete NAT Gateway".
-   - Confirm the deletion.

-2. **Release the Elastic IP Address:**
-   - Navigate to the Elastic IPs section in the EC2 dashboard.
-   - Select the Elastic IP address associated with the deleted NAT Gateway.
-   - Click on "Actions" and choose "Release Elastic IP address".
-   - Confirm the release.

-### Summary

-NAT Gateways and NAT Instances enable instances in private subnets to access the internet while maintaining security.
-NAT Gateways are managed, scalable, and highly available solutions provided by AWS, whereas NAT Instances require manual setup, management, and scaling.
-The lab sessions guide you through the process of creating and deleting both NAT Gateways and NAT Instances in AWS VPC.